isc-projects/bind9/doc/notes/notes-9.17.2.rst

    consistency.
 Log messages are emitted for streams with inconsistent message IDs.
 [GL #1674]

--  The question section is now checked when processing AXFR, IXFR and SOA replies while transferring a zone in.
+-  The question section is now checked when processing AXFR, IXFR, and SOA replies while transferring a zone in.
 [GL #1683]

 Bug Fixes